Daijō Tennō: Meiji constitution on abdication

 Emperor Meiji wished to allow a clause codifying the right to abdicate and the formal institution of Daijō Tennō in the new Meiji Constitution.
 The Prime Minister refused, stating that the Emperor should be above politics, and that in the past, the role of Daijō Tennō had most definitely been employed in the opposite fashion.

 Emperor Taishō and regency

 In 1921, it became clear that Emperor Yoshihito (later known by his reign name, Taishō, after death) was mentally incapacitated.
 In pre-modern Japan, he would have been forced to abdicate, but he was left in place and Crown Prince Hirohito (later Emperor Hirohito) was made Sesshō (regent).

+Modern Era

+In 2019, then Emperor Akihito abdicated in favour of then Crown Prince Naruhito.
+He was the first Emperor of Japan to abdicate in modern times.
+He was officially given the title Jōkō (上皇) which translates to English as "Emperor Emeritus".
+His wife, Empress Michiko, was similarly given the title Jōkōgō (上皇后) which is equivalent to "Empress Emerita".